 One exception to this is if you create a geodatabase in IBM Db2 on the z operating system.
 You must alter the dbtune.sde file to create the DATA_DICTIONARY keyword and populate it with parameter settings specific to your databases before you create the geodatabase.

-Configuration keywords provide a convenient way to define multiple storage settings at once.
+Configuration keywords provide a way to define multiple storage settings at once.
 One configuration keyword groups together multiple parameters and values, which specify how data and database objects are stored in the geodatabase.

 ArcGIS uses the specified configuration keyword to look up the parameter name–value pairs associated with it.
 The values contain the configuration strings, which are incorporated in the CREATE TABLE or CREATE INDEX statement ArcGIS submits to the database.

 The next section describes the keywords that are present by default when you create an enterprise geodatabase.
 You can alter values for existing parameters for these keywords or, if the default keywords do not meet your needs, create custom keywords.

 The DEFAULTS, LOGFILE_DEFAULTS, and composite configuration keywords are present by default in all database management system implementations of an enterprise geodatabase.
 These are described in the following sections:

 As the name indicates, the settings under the DEFAULTS configuration keyword are used by default when you create tables, feature classes, raster datasets, and indexes.
 If you do not specify a different keyword when data is created in the geodatabase, or if you specify a keyword that is missing some necessary parameters, values from the DEFAULTS keyword are used.
 The DBTUNE table has a fully populated DEFAULTS configuration keyword upon geodatabase creation.